regisphilibert/rp_hugo/content/post/hugo-context/index.md

 </figure>
 ~~~

-You can choose to capitalize your keys so they look more like what we're used to, but I like having them lowercase, so I know this is a custom `dict` I'm dealing with here and not the core context.
+You can choose to capitalize your keys so they look more like what we're used to, but I like having them lowercase, this way from within that partial, I instantly identify this as a custom `dict` rather than a more conventional context.

 ### Top level $ from partial

 Contrary to `range` and `with`, your page context will not be available in `$`

-Yet most of the time, you will need your page context as well.
-Which means, if you only need one value to be passed along, well you’ll still have to use `dict`. because partial only takes one parameter: one object as context.
+No fret, we'll just add the page context to our `dict`.

 You can use any name for that important key, a lot of people use « context » reasulting in `.context.Title` whatever suits you, just try and be consistent with it.